KeshavKundan/SchoolJAVA/README.md

 # SchoolJAVA
-School Level JAVA Programs for students of class 9, 10, 11, 12
+School JAVA Programs for students of class 9, 10, 11, 12